dannyobrien761/adventure-finder/README.md

 ### Bugs

-#### bug fix issues
+#### bug fix issues :

-- ##### django.template.loaders.filesystem.Loader: /workspace/adventure-finder/templates/base.html (Source does not exist)
+##### django.template.loaders.filesystem.Loader: /workspace/adventure-finder/templates/base.html (Source does not exist)
   Django was looking for templates in wrong location, ran the server found the path djamgo was looking for the base.html file in and realized it was different : workspace/adventure-finder/adventure_finder/templates/base.html .
 I adjusted the TEMPLATES_DIR = os.path.join(BASE_DIR, 'adventure_finder', 'templates') and it solved the bug allowing django to find the base.html file in the app when it was extended in the index.html file.

+### references

+code for adventure_finder/templates/base.html taken from ([Code-Institute-Solutions blog](https://github.com/Code-Institute-Solutions/blog/blob/main/08_templates/01_base_template/base.html)) code for adventure_finder/static/css/style.css taken from ([Code-Institute-Solutions blog](https://github.com/Code-Institute-Solutions/blog/blob/main/08_templates/01_base_template/style.css)) code for adventure-finder/adventures/templates/adventures/index.html taken from ([Code-Institute-Solutions blog](https://github.com/Code-Institute-Solutions/blog/blob/main/08_templates/01_base_template/index.html))